 - Heart-shaped cookie cutters, available at Amazon, let you create a variety of heart-shaped foods, from sandwiches to pancakes.
 You can also find instructions online to make heart-shaped cookie cutters from soda cans or tuna cans.

 - A deck of cards, which you can pick up at most drugstores or dollar stores, contains 13 hearts you can use for all sorts of projects.
-For instance, you can arrange the 13 cards to form a larger heart on poster board or inscribe each card with a romantic message and bind them into a book.
+For instance, you can arrange the 13 cards to form a larger heart on a piece of poster board or inscribe each card with a romantic message and bind them into a book.
 Or just pull out the queen of hearts and paste it into a blank card with an inscription addressed to the queen of your heart.

-- A heart-shaped box, which you can fill with candy or any other small items.
+- A heart-shaped keepsake box, which you can fill with candy or any other small items.
 You can find instructions online to construct heart-shaped boxes from paper or cardboard.
 You can also purchase one from Amazon.

 Many of the women interviewed by Thrillist said what they wanted most for Valentine’s Day was the gift of their partner’s attention.
 They wanted their significant other to notice their habits and the things they talk about so they’d know what sort of gift would please them.
 One woman mentioned she loved gifts based on “dumb inside jokes” between her and her partner.
 They showed how much he remembered the little details of their relationship.